wjpulling/wjpulling/README.md

 - 👋 Hi, I’m Bill Pulling.
-I am a professor in the School of IT at Fanshawe College in London, Ontarion, Canada.
+I am a professor in the School of IT at Fanshawe College in London, Ontario, Canada.
 - 📫 How to reach me ...email me at wpulling@fanshawec.ca

 <!---